Special judge to take district seat following attorney's withdrawal from race

-A candidate's withdrawal from the race for a district judge position at Tulsa County District Court has handed the seat to a current special judge.
+A candidate's withdrawal from the race for a Tulsa County district judge position has handed the seat to a current special judge.

 Office 13 was vacated in March after Gov. Kevin Stitt appointed former District Judge William Musseman to the Oklahoma Court of Criminal Appeals.